darrenjw/unbiased-mcmc/discussion/Readme.md

 For convenience, a pre-built version of the [PDF slides](djw-slides-PREBUILT.pdf) is included, though the movies probably won't play without careful setup.

-I now also have a pre-build version of my [written discussion](djw-disc-PREBUILT.pdf).
-Sadly I had to ditch the GMRF example from the written discussion, due to lack of space.
+I now also have a pre-built version of my [written discussion](djw-disc-PREBUILT.pdf).
+Sadly I had to ditch the GMRF example from the slide presentation, due to lack of space.
 But I did flesh out the AR(1) example a bit more.